 The Eosinophilic Gastrointestinal Diseases (EGID) Program has an active and growing research component.
 In addition to participation in clinical trials, the members of EGID team collaborate with other institutions to advance basic and clinical research in this area.

-Below are lists of our other clinical trials, as well as our researchers.
+Below are lists of our other clinical trials.